HKalbasi/zngur/book/src/how_it_works.md

 };
 ```

-Note that drop flag [also exists in Rust](https://doc.rust-lang.org/stable/nomicon/drop-flags.html).
+Note that the drop flag [also exists in Rust](https://doc.rust-lang.org/stable/nomicon/drop-flags.html).
 It is not stored inside
-the type, but in the stack of the owner, and compiler generate them only if necessary.
+the type, but in the stack of the owner, and the compiler generates them only if necessary.

 ## Calling Rust functions from C++

 For exposing a function or method from Rust to C++, an `extern "C"` function is generated that takes all arguments as `*mut u8`, and
 takes output as an output parameter `o: *mut u8`.
-It then read arguments using `ptr::read`, calls the underlying function, and write
+It then reads arguments using `ptr::read`, calls the underlying function, and write
 the result in `o` using `ptr::write`.
 So for example for `Option<i32>::unwrap` some code like this will be generated:

 ```Rust